Women’s Wild Pottery

 We gather at the time of Beltane, a vibrant and potent moment in the cycle of the year; an ancient fire festival.

-We’ll be tucked away in private wood on Dernwood Farm Nr Heathfield, East Sussex.
-A light vegetarian lunch is provided, we’ll have a kettle on the fire, plus a huge tarp on hand for cover in case we need it.
+We’ll be tucked away in private woodland on Dernwood Farm Nr Heathfield, East Sussex.
+A simple but hearty vegetarian lunch is provided, along with plenty of biscuits and herb teas.
+We’ll have a kettle on the fire, plus a huge tarp on hand for cover in case we need it.

-If you’d like to join, please get in touch and include a few words about your interest.
-I look forward to welcoming you.
+If you’d like to join, please get in touch and include a few words about your interest in attending.

 You can read FAQs here.